omar-ahmd/Radiation_dose_Prediction/README.md

 #   DiffsuionDet for object tracking
-This code is based on the implementation of [RTDosePrediction](https://https://github.com/LSL000UD/), The main contribution of this work is to use various variations of the DCNN proposes in the aformentioned repository, such as bottelneck, 2encoders, new loss function, and finally an ensemble of various DCNN-based models.
+This code is based on the implementation of [RTDosePrediction](https://https://github.com/LSL000UD/), The main contribution of this work is to use various variations of the DCNN proposes in the aforementioned repository, such as bottelneck, 2encoders, new loss function, and finally an ensemble of various DCNN-based models.

 # Data Preparation
 Download 2D [openkbp](https://codalab.lisn.upsaclay.fr/my/datasets/download/d10c84c1-7824-4a9f-8693-fc3f79c759ce).
 And put them in the following structure: